CCMZ442/DAT_SCPL/README.md

 If you use this repository in academic work, please cite the corresponding manuscript.

 ---

+## Citation
+---

+If our paper is accepted, BibTeX information will be updated here.
+@article{chen2026datscpl,
+  title={DAT-SCPL: Semi-Supervised Small-Defect Detection with Distribution-Aware Thresholding and Confidence Screening}, author={Chen, Mingzhi and Sun, Ping and Xu, Yang and Chen, Guodong}, journal={The Visual Computer}, year={2026}
+}

 ## License

 This project is released under the MIT License.
 See LICENSE for details.